Elvis (2022 film): Plot

 Afterward, Elvis headlines at the largest showroom in Las Vegas in the International Hotel, and resumes concert tours.
 Parker's control of Elvis' life tightens as he refuses his request for a world tour.
 Motivated by gambling debts, Parker manipulates Elvis into signing a contract for a five-year Las Vegas casino residency.
 Elvis' problematic behavior and prescription drug addiction overtake him, and a despondent Priscilla divorces him, taking their daughter Lisa Marie with her.
 After discovering that Parker cannot leave the country because he is a stateless illegal immigrant, Elvis attempts to fire him.
 Parker subsequently informs Vernon that the family owes him an $8,549,761.09 debt accumulated since 1955 and convinces Elvis of their symbiotic relationship; though they became distant afterward, Parker continues as his manager.
 Increasingly exhausted after a continuously rigorous schedule of shows, Elvis expresses to Priscilla his fear of being forgotten after death, as he believes he has achieved nothing worthwhile.

-On June 21, 1977, in Rapid City, South Dakota, an obese, pale, and weak Elvis sings "Unchained Melody" to thunderous applause.
-He dies shortly thereafter, on August 16, 1977; Parker claims what really killed Elvis was neither his heart attack nor drug-related suicide as some believe, but rather his love for his fans.
-A series of lawsuits in the 1980s exposes Parker's financial abuse of Elvis, with Parker settling out of court and cutting his ties to the Presley estate after failing to claim immunity as a stateless person.
-Having gambled away the rest of his ill-gotten fortune, Parker becomes poor, and on January 20, 1997, is rushed for a heart attack to a hospital in Las Vegas, where he dies.
-Elvis remains the best-selling solo artist in history, beloved by millions worldwide even decades after his death.
+On 21 June 1977, in Rapid City, South Dakota, an obese, pale, and weak Elvis sings "Unchained Melody" to thunderous applause.
+He dies shortly thereafter, on 16 August 1977.
+Parker claims what really killed Elvis was neither his heart attack nor drug-related suicide as some believe, but rather his love for his fans.

+A postscript states that Parker's financial abuse of Elvis was exposed in a series of lawsuits beginning a few years after Elvis' death.
+Parker tried to claim immunity as a citizen of no country, but eventually settled out in court and ending his ties with the Presley estate.
+Parker then spent his final years in ill health wandering through Las Vegas' casinos pouring his wealth into the slot machines.
+Elvis remained the best-selling solo artist of all time.
+His influence on music and culture lives on.